Sergej-Popov/tremolo/README.md

 - Paste images that can be positioned and resized.
 - Paste YouTube links to embed videos while preserving aspect ratio.
 - Paste links to audio files to add playback controls.
 - Load `.lrc` files from the side menu to display timestamped lyrics in a Markdown code block that can sync with connected videos.
+Lyric blocks use the current code theme immediately and start at double width for readability.
 - Paste text to create sticky notes that can be dragged, resized and rotated.
 Double-click a sticky note to edit its text, or press **n** or use the toolbar button to insert an empty note.
 - Sticky note text wraps and shrinks automatically; if it still overflows at the minimum size, a thin scrollbar appears.
 - Scrollbars have a transparent track and respond to the mouse wheel when hovering over a sticky note.